connexcs/docs/docs/logging.md

 Click **`Simulate`**.

 The simulation call result will appear in logging.
-The Call ID will be prepended with a **`SIM`** tag.
+The Call ID will begin with a **`SIM`** tag.
 Click the Call ID to view the call's routing status.

 !!! info "Testing a fixed issue"
     After you have fixed a routing issue with a specific call, you can go into the Call ID and run the Simulate tool to make sure any routing issues are resolved and now pass.